explaingit

 USE CASE 1

-Build interactive dashboards to monitor application logs and system performance in real time.
+Build dashboards to monitor application logs and spot errors without writing raw database queries.

 USE CASE 2